tommilburn/rex-sort/README.md

 ### [Here it is!](https://youtu.be/VyY3ZXAaMeQ)

 Some observations:
-- The first minute or so is okay, but the last two minutes are essential and far and away the best part of the video.
+- The first minute or so is okay, but the [last two minutes](https://youtu.be/VyY3ZXAaMeQ?t=5110) are essential and far and away the best part of the video.
 Not to spoil it, but it's mostly explosions.
 - It does, gradually, get brighter over the course of the movie!
 - The way scenes cluster and gradually interleave is way more interesting than I thought it would be.
+- I feel so, so terrible for YouTube's compression algorithms
 - The credits and titles, which are white text, permeate almost 70% of the movie.
 Which is hilarious, but for each frame I should probably average the brightness of each pixel rather than sum them.
 I'm still so happy with this, though.
 - I do want to try and make versions sorted in order of 'least red' to 'most red', 'least blue' to 'most blue', and 'least green' to 'most green.'
 - If my math is correct, all this can be done in under an hour if you have ~80GB of space free and a computer with nothing to do.
 As a first serious foray into Python, I'm impressed and compared to what languages I'm used to it feels like programming using a futuristic robotic exoskeleton.
 - I don't recommend doing this.

+## Part 4

+I'm now integrating this into one script!
+Stay tuned.